nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 (Steps 1 to 3) The program waits for the user's input, which in this case, is the `schedule /list` command.
-Once the command is entered, the UI class will return the user input in a String object to the WerkIt object.
+Once the command is entered, the UI class will return the user input in a String object to the `WerkIt` object.
+After the user input is received, the WerkIt object will call the `Parser#parseUserInput(userInput)` method to parse the user input.

-(Steps 4 to 5) After the user input is received, the WerkIt object will call the `Parser#parseUserInput()` method to parse the user input.
 A return `ScheduleCommand` object is obtained from the method.
-This `ScheduleCommand` object is upcasted to a `Command` object on return to the WerkIt object.
+This `ScheduleCommand` object is upcasted to a `Command` object on return to the `WerkIt` object.

-(Step 6) The schedule command is being executed by calling the `ScheduleCommand#execute()` method.
+The schedule command is being executed by calling the `ScheduleCommand#execute()` method.

-(Step 7) Since the command passed in by the user is `schedule /list`, the application will execute the `DayList#printSchedule()` method.
+(Step 4) Since the command passed in by the user is `schedule /list`, the application will execute the `DayList#printSchedule()` method.
 No parameters are needed to be passed in the method as the method loop through the scheduleList, which stores all the plan names scheduled for the individual days.

-(Step 8 and 9) To ensure the printing of the schedule is formatted properly with a common standard, when `DayList#printSchedule()` method is called, it will invoke a for loop to pad the plan name for all the plans in the scheduleList with spaces by calling the `DayList#padWithSpaces(planForDay)` method.
+(Steps 5 and 6) To ensure the printing of the schedule is formatted properly with a common standard, when `DayList#printSchedule()` method is called, it will invoke a for loop to pad the plan name for all the plans in the scheduleList with spaces by calling the `DayList#padWithSpaces(planForDay)` method.
 This method will pad both the front and back of the plan name with spaces.
 Total characters that the padding and the plan name combined should not exceed 30 characters.

-(Step 10) Upon the successful execution of the `DayList#printSchedule()` method, the plan scheduled on each of the day will be display on the console to the user.
+(Step 7) Upon the successful execution of the `DayList#printSchedule()` method, the plan scheduled on each of the day will be display on the console to the user.
 An expected outcome of the `schedule /list` command would be:

 ```